Sunscreen-tech/Sunscreen/README.md

 ```

 # Dev workflows
-Working Sunscreen is as you'd expect with any other Rust repository:
+Working with Sunscreen is as you'd expect with any other Rust repository:

 ## Build
 ```cargo build```